 Brown sugar and white sugar.
 Brown sugar adds moisture and richness, while white sugar creates a crisp edge-together they balance the sweetness and texture.

-You can substitute with dairy-free or nuttelex if you choose but these will be softer so the cookies definitely need to be chilled once mixed.
+Butter.
+You can substitute with dairy-free or nuttelex if you choose (I've made these with all sorts of butter varieties and all great!) but these will be softer so the cookies definitely need to be chilled once mixed.

 Cacao powder.
-Cacao powder gives the cookies their deep chocolate flavour and works perfectly with the creamy peanut butter chips.
+Cacao powder gives the cookies their deep chocolate flavour without being overly sweet.
+But, if you're huge into the sweetness, you can use cocoa powder.

 How to make PB choc cookies